 Think about where you can place a prompt for new or existing customers to follow you on Twitter within your product or onboarding materials.
 Include your Twitter handle on any offline marketing collateral you think could reach potential new Twitter followers as well, for example: brochures, print ads, or event signage.

-Post Tweets that get attention and increases engagement
+Post Tweets that get attention and increase engagement

 Define your content strategy